 Why is my cat playing in the litter box?

-There are a lot of answers to that question.
-Yet, for a clearer and more reliable reason, visit a vet if you are skeptical.
+There are many possible answers to that question.
+However, visit a vet if you’re skeptical for a clearer and more reliable explanation.

 My cat is throwing litter everywhere; what should I do?

-For cat litter, make sure you replace it periodically enough.
-If you do, I hope to see them soon.
+For cat litter, make sure to replace it periodically.
+If you do, I hope everything goes smoothly.

 0 Comments